Jashans254/DSA_cpp/README.md

 This repository contains **Data Structures and Algorithms (DSA) problems** solved in **C++**, sourced from **LeetCode, GeeksforGeeks, and InterviewBit**.
 Ideal for **competitive programming**, **coding interviews**, and **DSA mastery**.

-It tracks all the code and problem statement from the free DSA course at youtube by **Coder Army** via **Rohit Negi**
+- It tracks all the code and problem statement from the free DSA course at youtube by **Coder Army** via **Rohit Negi**
+- Advanced topics Like DP are covered from **Take u forward** by **Striver**

+### Key Features:
-✅ 100+ Handpicked Questions
+- ✅ 100+ Handpicked Questions
-✅ Topic-wise Categorization
+- ✅ Topic-wise Categorization
-✅ Solutions with Explanations
+- ✅ Solutions with Explanations
-✅ Updated regulary.
+- ✅ Updated regulary.
-✅ More than one approach to each problems
+- ✅ More than one approach to each problems

 ![alt text](image.png)
 Example for easy navigation : purple arrow pointing to "Size of Binary Tree" which when clicked , opens the solution of the problem.